-Action Level (AL): the concentration of a contaminant which, if exceeded, triggers increased treatment requirements, which a water system must follow.
+Action Level (AL): the concentration of a contaminant which, if exceeded, triggers increased treatment requirements.

-Contaminant: a constituent, impurity , or other undesirable element that makes a product polluted, unfit or inferior.
+Contaminant: a constituent, impurity, or other undesirable element that makes a product polluted, unfit, or inferior.

 Maximum Residual Disinfection Level Goal (MRDLG): the level of drinking water disinfection below which there is no known or expected risk to health.
 The MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.